Alumni Affinity and Identity Groups

 |Varsity D Association||Rich Seils ’67|

-To start a new affinity or identity group or plan a reunion for an existing affinity or identity group, please contact Gary Fleisner, assistant director of Alumni & Family Engagement.
+To start a new affinity or identity group or plan a reunion for an existing affinity or identity group, please contact Gary Fleisner, associate director of Alumni & Family Engagement.

 Want to learn all there is to know about how these programs work?